hnevkop/office/README.md

 Appliaction notes:

-Application build on Spring MVC, Hibernate, JavaScript ( jQuery vey little...)
+Application build on Spring MVC, Hibernate, JavaScript ( jQuery very little...)
-Look And Feel by Twitter bootstrap styles
+Look And Feel by Twitter bootstrap styles.

+NOTE:
+- Hibernate Error during startup does not have any functional impact.
+Working on it. type:
+  ERROR org.hibernate.tool.hbm2ddl.SchemaExport - HHH000389: Unsuccessful: alter table SUPPLIER_GROUPS drop constraint

 An internal Monster department come up with request to build a simple web application where they can store office suppliers details.